-7. Meetings during Pandemic or Chapter 12 Emergency
+7. Health Meetings during Pandemic or Declared Chapter 12 Emergency

-In the event of a health pandemic or an emergency declared under Minnesota Statutes chapter 12, a meeting may be conducted by telephone or interactive technology in compliance with Minnesota Statutes section 13D.021.
+In the event of a health pandemic or an emergency declared under Minn.
+Stat.
+Ch.
+Minnesota Statutes chapter 12, a meeting may be conducted by telephone or other electronic interactive technology means in compliance with Minn.
+Stat. § Minnesota Statutes section 13D.021.

-8. Meetings by Interactive Technology
+8. Meetings Conducted by Interactive Technology

-A meeting may be conducted by interactive technology, Zoom, Skype, or other similar electronic means in compliance with Minnesota Statutes section 13D.02.
+A meeting may be conducted by interactive technology, Zoom, Skype, or other similar electronic means in compliance with Minnesota Statutes sectionMinn.
+Stat. § 13D.02.